Article I - Name

 Article X – Review and Approval of Bylaws

-These bylaws shall be reviewed at least annually by the Chairperson of the Committee, the COIRC Coordinator, and the Senior Director of the Office of Research Resources.
-Proposed amendments to these bylaws may be submitted by any committee member as needed, and subject to the approval of 2/3 majority vote of the COIRC committee.
+These bylaws shall be reviewed at least annually by the Chairperson of the Committee, the COIRC Lead Analyst, Senior Director and Managing Director of the Office of Research Resources.
+Proposed amendments to these bylaws will be presented to the full Committee for review and comment.
+The COIRC Chairperson has authority to provide final approval of the Bylaws.

 Article XI – Confidentiality of Records

-The TTUHSC El Paso Conflict of Interest in Research Committee is a “medical committee” as defined under Texas Health & Safety Code chapter 161, and/or other applicable state and federal statutes.
-All documents generated by, submitted to, or for the purposes of fulfilling COIRC committee duties are considered confidential
+The TTUHSCEP Conflict of Interest in Research Committee is a “medical committee” as defined under Texas Health & Safety Code chapter 161, and/or other applicable state and federal statutes.
+All documents generated by, submitted to, or for the purposes of fulfilling COIRC committee duties are considered confidential and privileged as “medical committee documents.”